Advanced Battery Storage Technology

-For decades, battery storage technology has been a heavy weight on the back of scientific innovation.
+For decades, Advanced battery storage technology has been a heavy weight on the back of scientific innovation.
 From cell phones to electric vehicles, our technological capabilities always seem to be several steps ahead of our ability to power them.
 Several promising new technologies are currently under development to help power the 21st century, but one small start-up looks especially well positioned to transform the way we think about energy storage.

 EEStor’s take on the ultra capacitor — called the Electrical Energy Storage Unit, or EESU — combines the best of both worlds.
-The advance is based on a barium-titanate insulator claimed to increase the specific energy of the unit far beyond that achievable with today’s ultra capacitor technology.
+The advanced battery storage technology is based on a barium-titanate insulator claimed to increase the specific energy of the unit far beyond that achievable with today’s ultra capacitor technology.
 It is claimed that this new advance allows for a specific energy of about 280 watts per kilogram — more than double that of the most advanced lithium-ion technology and a whopping ten times that of lead-acid batteries.

 “It’s a paradigm shift,” said Ian Clifford of ZENN Motor Co., an early investor and exclusive rights-holder for use of the technology in electric cars.
 “The Achilles’ heel to the electric car industry has been energy storage.
 By all rights, this would make internal combustion engines unnecessary.”